 Do You Need to Calibrate Your Monitor?

 The club owns two Spyder 3 Express Colorimeters for loan.
 Easily calibrate your system with the software and meter.
-If interested, email Ann Bertulli at atulli2002@yahoo.com or speak with her at a club meeting.
+If interested, email Ann Bertulli or speak with her at a club meeting.

 Club Traditions